thaihv/smartcity-platform/README.md

 ### Build and Run code
 #### Build
 - Go to ./smartcity-platform folder, run $ mvn clean compile install
 - For ui-service, this is a Angular app integrated with Spring Boot, in case you want to run it with Nodejs.
-Go to ././src/main/resources/frontend/ui-service folder, run  $ npm install
+Go to ././src/main/resources/frontend/ui-service folder, run  $ npm install, and then $ng serve --open to view it in your default browser.
 #### Run
 - Go to ./discovery-service/
    * Run $ mvn spring-boot:run